alkacon/alkacon-oamp/com.alkacon.opencms.newsletter/readme.txt

 1.0.4 - month day, 2010
 !
-Added support for using images in the HTML messages
+Added support for using images in the HTML messages !
+Added optional field for sender name for email

 1.0.3 - month day, 2009
 !
 Selectable option to send last newsletter to new subscribers